 Adding several of his own compositions into the mix, Michael McGoldrick and his band tackle the Irish, Scottish and Breton repertoire with various percussions including a Tabla player (or even Talvin Singh loops on one track), electric and bass guitar and a brass section.

-On “the Otter’s set”, a suite of three traditional Irish reels (The Ashplant/Hanley’s reel/The Otter’s Holt), Michael McGoldrick experiments with the extremely rare pairing of wooden flute and muted trumpet (Neil Yates) to stunning effect.
+On “the Otter’s Set”, a suite of three traditional Irish reels (The Ashplant/Hanley’s reel/The Otter’s Holt), he experiments with the extremely rare pairing of wooden flute and muted trumpet (Neil Yates) to stunning effect.
 And then there’s Dezi Donnelly’s sublime touch on the fiddle.
 The musician continued on exploring a similar soundscape with Wired in 2005 and Aurora in 2010.